 - Click Model Data Source.

 - Name your modelled data source.
 The default is the original data source name with “(Modelled)” added.
 Both the original data source and the modelled data source will be available in your list of data sources.

 - Use the + sign to add a column to your modelled data source.

 - Name your column.
 This is how it will be referenced when building Klips and metrics.
-The modeller automatically names each column according to the first value in the data selection.
+Each column is automatically named according to the first value in the data selection.

 - In your tree-structured data source, click the black arrows to show or hide the elements of each data node.